aredn/aredn/README.md

 Mikrotik hAP ac lite 952Ui-5ac2nD | mikrotik-rb-nor-flash-16M-ac | 64Mb | stable
 Mikrotik RBLHG-5nD | mikrotik-rb-nor-flash-16M | 64Mb | stable
 Mikrotik RBLHG-5HPnD-XL | mikrotik-rb-nor-flash-16M | 64Mb | stable

+Latest Mikrotik installation options are found at: https://www.arednmesh.org/content/installation-instructions-mikrotik-devices

+### Ethernet Port usage

+The standard Ethernet port of an AREDN device uses the following vlan tags.
+An 802.1Q switch is necessary to utilize the vlan tagged networks:

+untagged:  LAN devices - laptop, ipcam, voip phone, etc. vlan 1:  WAN - gateway to connect AREDN network to home network and/or internet vlan 2:  DtDLink (device to device) - AREDN network routing between nodes, typically cross band

+The following devices have a peculiar port configuration due to a limitation in the Ethernet driver.
+The 'Main" port is used for LAN devices only.
+The "Secondary" port is WAN and DtDLink usage only.
+Depending on deployed usage, 2 cat5 cables may be needed.

+* TP-Link CPE210 v1.0 and v1.1
+* TP-Link CPE510 v1.0 and v1.1

+The following devices have enhanced Ethernet port usage.
+A single cat5 to the device could be plugged into ether the 'main' or 'secondary' port with standard port functionality.
+However, if both ports are used, a LAN device on one port is unable to communicate with a LAN device on the other port.
+If another mesh node is connected to the secondary port, Then the LAN DHCP should be turned off on that node to avoid IP address failures.

+* NanoStation M5 XW
+* NanoStation M2 XW

 ## Submitting Bug Reports